 The GPE is a global fund for education set up by private donors, NGOs, and other international organizations to work with developing countries on education initiatives.
 The organization hopes to raise $3.1 billion for these initiatives, which often reach some of the most educationally challenging parts of the world.

-Here are five ways to join Malala and take action on global education:
+Here are four ways to join Malala and take action on global education:

 1/ Listen to Malala — and Share Her Words